usefulalgorithm/usefulalgorithm/README.md

 - _Stardust_, by Danny Brown
 - _Mercy_, by Armand Hammer, The Alchemist, billy woods, E L U C I D
 - _Haram_, by Armand Hammer, The Alchemist
-- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
-- _Melt My Eyez See Your Future_, by Denzel Curry

 </details>